Pablo-source/housing_pipelines/README.md

 ![01 git add commit and push full example](https://github.com/Pablo-source/housing_pipelines/assets/76554081/4a0f9fcc-a606-4197-8c8b-b24525990e0d)

-## 2. Creating different branches to work on different features
+## 2. Creating branches to work on new features

 For each new feature I create a new branches as from Pablo-tester from Pablo-source Master branch